mbclause/Artificial-Neural-Networks---Collab-Notebooks/README.md

   * Trains and evaluates using train/test splits and categorical cross-entropy loss.

 # 4. Research Paper
-An original research paper detailing recent advances in applying deep learning to solve combinatorial optimization problems.
+An original research paper detailing recent advances in utilizing deep learning to solve combinatorial optimization problems.

 # Requirements